-If you’ve ever had an eating disorder (ED) in the past, IF is not right for you.
+If you’ve ever had an eating disorder (ED) in the past, then IF is not right for you.
 ED is tricky and so is IF.
-IF can create an environment where the individual becomes obsessed with determining their feeding window, thinking about what foods they are going to eat during their window, or obsessively tracking their calories inside their feeding window.
+Fasting can create an environment where the individual becomes obsessed with determining their feeding window, thinking about what foods they are going to eat during their window, or obsessively tracking their calories inside their feeding window.
 If you have an ED, are in recovery, or find that once you start IF you’re becoming obsessive…IF is not right for you.

 Passport to eat shitty

-If you’re interested in IF so that you can eat foods you know are suboptimal just during a shorter timeframe, IF is not for you.
-The purpose of IF is to limit the feeding window, reduce calories (within reason), and promote high quality foods.
+If you’re interested in IF so that you can eat foods you know are not healthy just during a shorter timeframe, then IF is not for you.
+The purpose of IF is to limit the feeding window, reduce calories (within reason), and promote high-quality foods.
 The foods you do consume during that feeding window should be whole foods comprised of healthy fats, fruits/veggies, and excellent protein sources.
 It should not be comprised of cookies, cakes, candies, and fast food.

 - Your period stops

 - Feeling colder than normal

-- You notice changes to your hair (i.e. experience hair loss)
+- Changes to your hair (i.e. experience hair loss)

-- You notice things are bothering you more than they normally would
+- Things are bothering you more than they normally would

-- You experience mood swings when you weren’t susceptible to them before
+- Experience mood swings when you weren’t susceptible to them before

 This includes being stressed.
 IF is a stressor.
 If you’re already stressed to the hilt, I don’t know that I would give IF a try.
 Listen to your body!
 It’s always talking to you.
 (2)